Educational Objectives & the Student Learning Outcome

 - Can use the techniques, skills, and modern engineering tools necessary for engineering practices.

-UA Academic Program Review Assement for ABE: http://assessment.arizona.edu/ag/agricultural_biosystems/undergrad
+UA Academic Program Review Assement for BE: http://assessment.arizona.edu/ag/agricultural_biosystems/undergrad